-NDRF Academy launches pioneering meditation program for disaster response personnel
+NDRF Academy Launches Pioneering Meditation Program for Disaster Response Personnel

-Nagpur: The National Disaster Response Force (NDRF) Academy took a groundbreaking step on Saturday, December 21, by introducing meditation and mindfulness practices into its training regime through its First Meditation Day program.
+The National Disaster Response Force (NDRF) Academy took a groundbreaking step today by introducing meditation and mindfulness practices into its training regime through its First Meditation Day program.
 This innovative initiative aims to enhance the mental resilience and operational effectiveness of disaster response personnel.

-The inaugural session, led by Art of Living Foundation expert Mukul, brought together key members of the NDRF community, including Academy Officers, Battalion First Responders Course (BFRC) participants, Training of Trainers (ToT) SDRF Course members, Civil Defence Course participants, and Academy staff.
+The inaugural session, led by Art of Living Foundation expert Mr. Mukul, brought together key members of the NDRF community, including Academy Officers, Battalion First Responders Course (BFRC) participants, Training of Trainers (ToT) SDRF Course members, Civil Defense Course participants, and Academy staff.

 The comprehensive session featured practical meditation techniques, breathing exercises (Pranayama), and stress-relief practices specifically tailored for emergency responders.
 Participants received hands-on training in mindfulness techniques that can be applied during high-pressure disaster response situations.